Skip to content

 How Much Does It Cost to Attend Ohio Technical College?
 Tuition, Net Price & Aid

-After financial aid, the average net price at Ohio Technical College — the real out-of-pocket cost once federal grants and scholarships are applied — is about $34,972.
+The average net price at Ohio Technical College, the amount students actually pay each year after federal grants and scholarships, is about $34,972.
 Students from families earning under $30,000 typically pay closer to $33,752 after need-based grants.
-Graduates leave with a median federal student-loan debt of about $12,000.
+The median graduate leaves with about $12,000 in federal student loans.

 $34,972